shamansim/simon/_posts/2019-05-19-organisation-tools-GTD-with-todoist-and-evernote.md

 *Identify your tasks*

-Once a task arrives into your Inbox, the critical point is to caracterize the task
+Once a task arrives into your Inbox, the critical point is to characterize the task:

 - Which project?
 (NEXT or PROJECTS or the three others)
 - Which labels? (mostly among @ts @tl @eh @el)